 Erasmus+ supports visiting lectureships at European partner universities as well as training and development measures for university staff in order to foster the European dimension and internationalisation of higher education institutions.

-Lecturers and staff from all departments at the Frankfurt School can apply for the financing of short-term visiting lectureships or job shadowing, participation in "staff weeks" or attending lectures.
+Lecturers and staff from all departments of Frankfurt School can apply for the financing of short-term visiting lectureships or job shadowing, participation in "staff weeks" or attending language courses.
 A minimum of two days and a maximum of about a week should be spent at the host institution which must be a European university participating in the Erasmus+ programme.

 The International Office offers advice with regard to the choice of host university and provides contact information at the desired institution.